 At this time, Stefan began performing live at various Dallas venues and co-ran a local artist collective known as “AI Collective”.
 Being surrounded by highly experienced and talented producers, he learned to hone his production skills as well as find what would become his own sound.

 Over the next 7 years he experimented with various genres until he stumbled across the cinematic breakbeat sound of UK band Hybrid.
 During the short-lived “Progressive Breaks” era, his most notable contributions included a bootleg remix of Gary Jules’ “Mad World” cover and eventually a remix for Hybrid themselves that he and Starfire worked on together.
 In 2010 Stefan bid farewell to the aging progressive sound to return to his original passion: Techno.
-Stefan cites as his biggest influences Plastikman, Steve Rachmad, Maurizio, G-Man, Juan Atkins, Surgeon and Cari Lekebusch and explains that “it took some time to get the sound back as i was stuck in the progressive scene for so long”.
+Stefan cites as his biggest influences Aphex Twin, Autechre, Plastikman, Steve Rachmad, Maurizio and more.

 Since redefining his identity and sound, Stefan has been publishing original productions at an increasing pace.
-In 2017 he started his own record label 3km Records as a way of releasing the ever increasing number of tracks he is working on.
-Stefan has also been the host of the monthly “Blue Industries” show on Proton Radio since 2005.
+Stefan has been the host of the monthly “Blue Industries” show on Proton Radio since 2005.
+In 2019, Stefan alongside James Freer started Electro/IDM label Science Cult, which has been steadily publishing Vinyl and Digital releases.